microsoft/IIoT/3/README.md

   1. On your Sense HAT, you should see the message appear on the display. (if you are using the Sense HAT emulator, you will need to VNC to your Raspberry Pi and open the Sense HAT Emulator application: Menu -> Programming -> Sense HAT Emulator)

   ![Sense HAT Message Display](/images/SenseMsgDisplay.jpg)

+Congratulations!
+You just connected your Raspberry Pi to the IoT hub and created an application which demonstrated the two-way messaging capabilities.

 [Back to Main HOL Instructions](/README.md)